adamjhogan/adamjhogan.github.io/_pages/cv.md

 Publications
 ======
-* **Hogan, A. J.**, Gibson, T.A.
-(In preparation).
-Factors influencing perception of lexical stress among monolingual English listeners.
-* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (In revision).
+* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (Revise and Resubmit).
 Speech production in Vietnamese-English bilingual speakers living in a 3-generation home. *International Journal of Bilingual Education and Bilingualism*.

 Presentations
 ======